 - Move the breast in a circular, up and down in line, or wedge pattern.
 Be sure to do it the same way every time.
 Check the entire breast area and try to remember how your breast feels from month to month.

-- Move the pillow to under your left shoulder and repeat the exam on your left breast using the finger pads of the right hand.
+- Move the pillow under your left shoulder and repeat the exam on your left breast using the finger pads of the right hand.

 - Repeat the examination of both breasts while standing, with your one arm behind your head.
 The upright position makes it easier to check the upper and outer part of the breasts (toward your armpit).
 This is where about half of cancerous lumps are found.
 You may want to do the standing part of the exam while you are in the shower.
 Some breast changes can be felt more easily this way.